ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 In particular, the RS uses the client's public key bound to the access token, either when verifying the signature of the request (if protected with the group mode), or when verifying the request as integrity-protected with pairwise keying material derived from the two peers' authentication credentials and asymmetric keys (if protected with the pairwise mode).
 In either case, the RS also authenticates the client.

-Similarly, when receiving a protected response from the RS, the client uses the RS's public key either when verifying the signature of the response (if protected with the group mode), or when verifying the response as integrity-protected with pairwise keying material derived from the two peers' authentication credentials and asymmetric keys (if protected with the pairwise mode).
+Similarly, when receiving a protected response from the RS, the client uses the RS' public key either when verifying the signature of the response (if protected with the group mode), or when verifying the response as integrity-protected with pairwise keying material derived from the two peers' authentication credentials and asymmetric keys (if protected with the pairwise mode).
 In either case, the client also authenticates the RS.
 Mutual authentication is only achieved after the client has successfully verified the protected response from the RS.

 Therefore, an attacker using a stolen access token cannot generate a valid Group OSCORE message as protected through the client's private key, and thus cannot prove possession of the PoP key bound to the access token.
 Also, if a client legitimately owns an access token but has not joined the OSCORE group, it cannot generate a valid Group OSCORE message, as it does not store the necessary keying material shared among the group members.